 Boat transportation: 674 fatalities in the United States

 Finally, boat transportation, including ferries, are not immune to their share of fatal accidents.
 In 2014, the Department of Transportation reported 674 fatal incidents aboard all vessels and watercraft.

-Once again, passenger transports had the least amount of incidents, only reporting 14 fatalities for the year.
-Recreational boating made up the majority of those fatalities, with 610 people killed in boating accidents.
-Other commercial vessels, including fishing boats, had 32 accidents, while freight vessels reported 18 fatalities in the United States.
+Once again, passenger transports had the least amount of incidents, with only 14 fatalities for the year.
+Recreational boating made up the majority of those fatalities: 610 people were killed in boating accidents.
+Other commercial vessels, including fishing boats, had 32 accidents, while freight vessels reported 18 fatalities in American waters..

-Although there are inherent dangers that come with traveling, educated travelers can mitigate those risks through knowledge and information.
-By understanding how fatalities happen in common transportation modes, every traveler can make better decisions about not only when to travel, but which mode to take on their next journey.
+Although there are inherent dangers that come with traveling, educated travelers can mitigate those risks through knowledge and safeguards.
+By understanding how fatalities happen in common transportation modes, every traveler can make better decisions about not only when to travel, but which are truly the safest modes of travel.